The gunmen have not been identified

 “The community stayed away from event,” wrote Imam Zia Sheikh.
 “Seems like a lone wolf type of attack.
 Just what we didn’t want.”

-Wilders, the Dutch politician who was the keynote speaker at the Garland event, is controversial for his anti-Islam views.
-He was placed on the al Qaeda hit list for his film “Fitna.”
+The keynote speaker at the Garland event was right-wing Dutch politician Geert Wilders who was placed on an al Qaeda hit list for his film “Fitna.”

 The film, which Wilders released online in March 2008 to international outcry, features disturbing images of terrorist acts superimposed over verses from the Quran in an apparent attempt to paint Islam as a threat to Western society.

-In 2011, Wilders was cleared of charges of inciting discrimination and hatred with the movie.
+In 2011, Wilders was cleared on charges of inciting discrimination and hatred over a controversial film he made about Islam.

 Its president, Pamela Geller, is “the anti-Muslim movement’s most visible and flamboyant figurehead,” the SPLC says.